 Citizens State Bank - Marlin, Texas - The assessment area delineation for the Marlin Branch office is the County of Falls.
-The branch office is located in Marlin, which is the largest city in the county of Falls.
-Marlin is the county seat of Falls County and is located 29 miles southeast of Waco, Texas.
+The branch office is located in Marlin, which is the largest city in the county of Falls, this branch also has a deposit taking ATM.
+Marlin is the county seat of Falls County and is located

+29 miles southeast of Waco, Texas.
 Falls County's principal economic activities are stocker cattle, cow-calf operations, grain production, limited manufacturing operations, and a Texas Department of Corrections prison.
 The 2020 census indicated a population level of 17,074 with majority of the population being between the age of 18 and 65.
 Median income was middle and 20.00% of the population was below the poverty level.